by Calculated Risk on 6/04/2019 08:37:00 AM

-Home prices increased nationally by 3.6% from June 2018.
-On a month-over-month basis, prices increased by 0.5% in July 2019.
-(June 2019 data was revised.
-Revisions with public records data are standard, and to ensure accuracy, CoreLogic incorporates the newly released public data to provide updated results each month.)This graph is from CoreLogic and shows the YoY change in their index.
+CoreLogic® ... today released the CoreLogic Home Price Index (HPI™) and HPI Forecast™ for April 2019, which shows home prices rose both year over year and month over month.
+Home prices increased nationally by 3.6% from April 2018.
+On a month-over-month basis, prices increased by 1% in April 2019.
+(March 2019 data was revised.
+Revisions with public records data are standard, and to ensure accuracy, CoreLogic incorporates the newly released public data to provide updated results each month.)CR Note: The CoreLogic YoY increase had been in the 5% to 7% range for several years, before slowing last year.
+The slight pickup in the YoY appreciation is the first "acceleration" since March 2018.

-Home prices continue to increase on an annual basis with the CoreLogic HPI Forecast indicating annual price growth will increase by 5.4% by July 2020.
-On a month-over-month basis, the forecast calls for home prices to increase by 0.4% from July 2019 to August 2019.
+Looking ahead, after several months of moderation in early 2019, the CoreLogic HPI Forecast indicates home prices will begin to pick up and increase by 4.7% from April 2019 to April 2020.
+On a month-over-month basis, home prices are expected to decrease by 0.3% from April 2019 to May 2019.
 The CoreLogic HPI Forecast is a projection of home prices calculated using the CoreLogic HPI and other economic variables.
 Values are derived from state-level forecasts by weighting indices according to the number of owner-occupied households for each state.